 Actionized Sequel: While Degeneration takes place after Resident Evil 4, it is more a sequel to Resident Evil 2, and is much more of an action movie than a horror movie.

 A-Team Firing: Greg.
 In a mild variation, he has a fairly high hit rate.
 It's just that he's shooting, y'know, zombies.
 He even holds the barrel shroud in an overhand grip to reduce climb.
 It should be noted, though, that he keeps doing this even after Leon tells him to aim for the head.
 Twice.
 It's at least justified in context.
 The SRT isn't trained for dealing with T-virus outbreaks, and years of training for center of mass shots and muscle memory simply can't be overcome in a few minutes.
-Even after coming face to face with the fact that the hostiles aren't still alive Greg and Angela still have trouble coming to terms with this fact.
+Even after coming face to face with the fact that the hostiles aren't still alive Greg and Angela still have trouble coming to terms with it.

 Attack Its Weak Point: Leon and Claire always aim for the head when facing the zombies and specifically instruct the others to do the same, even claiming that only headshots work.
 In the games, this isn't true.
 While torso shots will bring a zombie down eventually, it's a waste of ammo when compared to an instant-kill headshot.